 Returning is the ability to swap characters at the press of a button, and the unique attack types each character offers.
-Pressing Square allows for on the fly character swaps, each character is given a type, and that reflects Slash, Hit, or Shoot.
-Damage depends on whether an enemy is weak to one of the three attack attributes.
+Pressing Square allows for on-the-fly character swaps, each character is given a type, and that reflects Slash, Hit, or Shoot.
+Damage depends on whether an enemy is weak in one of the three attack attributes.
 Slash works best against enemies that have no armor and are prone to be cut, starting enemies, for example, give an idea of how Adol deals with their type.
-Hit deals with enemies covered in armor, when hitting them with impact you deal more damage to them.
+Hit deals with enemies covered in armor, when hitting them with the impact you deal more damage to them.
 Finally, Shoot deals with long-range attacks.

 Ys VIII is a departure for the series in a few ways, being stranded on an unknown island for one, is a trope we’ve seen before, it’s how the developers put a spin on that idea, that caught me off guard.
-The entire game is spent on this island, and it’s up to Adol and friends to band together and survive, start to finish, you’re on the island of Seiren, mapping out every inch.
+The entire game is spent on this island, and it’s up to Adol and his friends to band together and survive the island.
+From start to finish, you’re on the island of Seiren, mapping out every inch.

-Exploring Seiren has many secrets, there’s much to uncover and a lot of area to map.
-As Adol makes his way across the island, residents of Castaway Village will have requests to complete, most provide Adol with something in return.
-The better-taken care of each resident is, the village will thrive because of it, it’s a lovely town-building game that at first, I didn’t enjoy, time goes on, however, and soon after I learned the importance of being a community.
+Exploring Seiren has many secrets, there’s much to uncover and a lot of areas to map.
+As Adol makes his way across the island, residents of Castaway Village will have requests to complete, and most provide Adol with something in return.
+The better taken care of each resident is, the village will thrive because of it, it’s a lovely town-building game that at first, I didn’t enjoy, time goes on, however, and soon after I learned the importance of being a community.

-While the Ys series has never seen the highs of other gaming series, the consistency of quality releases that work to expand and evolve the brand is a good way to build brand loyalty.
+While the Ysseries has never seen the highs of other gaming series, the consistency of quality releases working to expand and evolve the brand is a good way to build brand loyalty.
 You tell me a new Ys game is coming and I’ll happily support the developers and franchise.
-Despite some flaws with the story, the combat more than makes up for it, and a world that is begging to be explored with a soundtrack fills the room with energy, everything Ys VIII offers is a delight; however, the graphics leave much to be desired when compared to previous games.
+Despite some flaws with the story, Ys VIII‘s combat more than makes up for it, and a world that is begging to be explored with a soundtrack fills the room with energy, everything Ys VIII offers is a delight; however, the graphics leave much to be desired when compared to previous games.
 Whether you’re playing the game as a long-time fan or a newcomer, you’ll enjoy your time playing through the game.